For Providers

 Lifepaths Counseling Service provides neuroscience-informed psychological and neurocognitive support for individuals experiencing cognitive, emotional, and functional changes following neurological illness or injury.

-Referrals are welcomed from physicians, rehabilitation providers, and healthcare professionals seeking collaborative support for patients navigating recovery and adjustment.
+Referrals are welcomed from physicians, rehabilitation providers, and healthcare professionals seeking collaborative support for patients navigating the difficult path to recovery and adjustment.

 Common Referral Situations